Parsa-Rajabi/CMPT-376/docs/midterm.md

 ## Format

-The exam will include the following types of questions:
+The paper-based exam will include the following types of questions:

 - MCQ/TF questions
 - Short answer questions